dice-group/glisten/docs/index.md

 We simply take the average of the veracity scores for each.
 Hence if an added target dataset provides some value for a true fact, the veracity score gets better and the average score as well.

-### Using Root Square Mean Error
+### Using Root Mean Square Error

-The same way the average score is calcualted except we calculate the Root Square Mean.
+The same way the average score is calcualted except we calculate the Root Mean Square Error.

 ## Where is the code?